clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 process to ask the main author and maintainer of an ambitious concurrent OCaml library which parts they believe would benefit most from a formalization effort, and focus on those parts first.
-The fact that authors of key multicore OCaml libraries were able to have their intuitions about concurrent subtleties and correctness in their own code, within a reasonable time frame, is also a secondary benefit of our effort.
+The fact that authors of key multicore OCaml libraries were able to get rigorous feedback on their intuitions about concurrent subtleties and correctness in their own code, within a reasonable time frame, is also a secondary benefit of our effort.

 > Did the authors try to upstream the generative attribute and if so,
 > which feedback did they receive?